APPG Inquiry: Creating Intergenerational Communities

 Terms of Reference

-Building on previous HAPPI reports on housing for an ageing population, this Inquiry will focus on fostering mixed-age communities in both mainstream and specialist housing.
-It will draw on evidence from the latest research, policies, and practices, as well as professional insights and personal experiences.
-A key emphasis will be on creating intergenerational communities.
+Building on previous HAPPI reports on housing for an ageing population, this Inquiry focused on fostering mixed-age communities in both mainstream and specialist housing.
+It drew on evidence from the latest research, policies, and practices, as well as professional insights and personal experiences.
+A key emphasis was on creating intergenerational communities.

-• to use the lessons learned to inform new housing development and placemaking not least in New Towns and on Grey Belt land.
+• use the lessons learned to inform new housing development and placemaking, not least in New Towns and on Grey Belt land.

 Inquiry Membership

-The APPG Inquiry membership is made up of Parliamentarians and Specialists as follows:
+The APPG Inquiry membership was made up of Parliamentarians and Specialists as follows:

 Parliamentarians: